Contentious Pike Place Market totem poles to be restored, returned

 The poles — which are not part of Coast Salish tradition — sparked a mini-culture war in Seattle around Indigenous representation and historic preservation.

-Eric Scigliano's reporting on social and environmental issues for The Weekly (later Seattle Weekly) won Livingston, Kennedy, American Association for the Advancement of Scie
+Eric's social & environmental reporting for The Weekly (Seattle Weekly) won Livingston, Kennedy, American Association for the Advancement of Science.
+He has written for Harper's, New Scientist & more.

 The poles — which are not part of Coast Salish tradition — sparked a mini-culture war in Seattle around Indigenous representation and historic preservation.